 Dear all,

 As per the new circular from the Central Board of Direct Taxes (CBDT) on 10 October 2013, if the annual rent paid by an employee exceeds Rs.
 1 lakh per annum, it is mandatory for the employee to report the PAN of the landlord to the employer.
-I am in Kerala and paying a rent of only 7600/- per month, which comes to Rs.
-91,200/- annually.
-So as per the circular, I understand, it's not mandatory for me to give the landlord's PAN number.
-However, the accounts department of my office has asked me to furnish the PAN card number of the landlord and told me that it is a must irrespective of whether the amount exceeds 1 lakh or not.
-They are saying that this update came as a different circular, later on and this was informed by the audit office to them.
+I am in Kerala and paying a rent of only Rs.
+7,600 per month, which comes to Rs.
+91,200 annually.
+So, as per the circular, I understand it's not mandatory for me to give the landlord's PAN number.
+However, the accounts department of my office has asked me to furnish the PAN card number of the landlord and told me that it is a must irrespective of whether the amount exceeds Rs.
+1 lakh or not.
+They are saying that this update came as a different circular later on, and this was informed by the audit office to them.

 I would like to confirm if this is true.
 Is there any other circular with regard to HRA for IT exemption from CBDT?